pijushcs/LogDumper/src/Readme.md

 The class has a few Constants and Enums

 > <b>DumperLogHelper</b>
-Most of the frequest helper methods are defined here
+Most of the frequest helper/factory methods and are defined here

 ---